Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

    1. Configure pins for the electrodes using the drop-down menu.

-   2. Configure the scan slots using **Auto-assign slots** option.
+   2. Configure the scan slots using the **Auto-assign slots** option.
 The other option is to allot each sensor a scan slot based on the entered slot number.

-   3. Check the notice list for warning or errors.
+   3. Check the notice list for warnings or errors.

       **Figure 21.
 Scan Configuration tab**